FunkyBuritto/Voxel-Physics-Post/index.md

 };
 ```

-We fill up are contacts based on the squared distance check values, so we treat our voxels as spheres.
+We fill up the contacts based on the squared distance check values, so we treat our voxels as spheres.

 ![contact_example](./media/contact_example.png)